snaplet/docs-old/docs/02-quickstart.md

 # Quickstart

-Want to share a snapshot of a database with your team?
+Need data to code against?
 You're in the right place!

 In the next few steps we'll create a snapshot of your database, whilst transforming the data, then sharing that snapshot with your team, so that they can restore it into their own development environment.